-Most home buyers finance real estate, which means almost all home buyers will need to get a real estate loan.
+Most homebuyers finance real estate, which means almost all home buyers will need to get a mortgage.
 So what are your lending choices?
 Where can you get a real estate loan?
 Which type of real estate lender is best?

 - Fees are paid by the buyer or lender or both.

-- Loans at "par" mean the buyer is not paying a fee.
+- Loans made at "par" where the buyer is not paying a fee.

-- Mortgage brokers can also operate as "up-front" mortgage brokers, meaning they will negotiate a fee directly with the buyer in exchange for shopping for the lowest (wholesale) interest rate & fees.
+- Mortgage brokers can also operate as "upfront" mortgage brokers, meaning they will negotiate a fee directly with the buyer in exchange for shopping for the lowest (wholesale) interest rate and fees.

 Commercial Mortgage Bankers

 Commercial mortgage bankers, as you may have guessed, work for a bank.
-They may represent more than one bank but the loans they make are bank loans, funded by the bank.
+They may represent more than one bank, but the loans they make are bank loans, funded by the bank.
+Some variables:

 - Fees are generally not negotiable and are set by bank policy.